Future proof your architecture with Aspects

 Using Aspects you can safe-guard that the code will keep in a good state after refactoring

 How do we safe guard that new features will comply with the new design?
-A refactoring needs to be looked after.
+Someone needs to address the refactoring..
+Using Aspects you can future proof the architecture and code after refactoring.

 A refactoring aims to leave the code in a better state than before.
-But what happens after the dust is settled and it is time for some new development that must adhere to the new architecture.
+But what happens after the dust settles and the team begins new development that must follow the new architecture?
 What can we do in order to avoid degeneration of the software architecture?

 Documentation & training

-All relevant documentation needs to be updated like, SAD, design documents etc. Also developers need to get hands on training to understand the refactoring.
+You need to update all relevant documentation, such as the SAD and design documents.
+Also developers need to get hands on training to understand the refactoring.

 Code-documentation.
 Adding of comments describing what an interface is doing so we know what to do when implementing.